ai-cfia/dev-rel-docs/handling-exception-training.md

 #### The `raise` keyword

-> In Python, exceptions are raised, while other languages like Java and C++, exceptions are thrown
+> In Python, exceptions are raised, while in other languages like Java and C++, exceptions are thrown

 ```python